h2oai/h2o-health/docs/epidemiology/covid_19_hospital_occupancy_simulator/charts.md

 ## Four-week projection on local county COVID-19 cases

+This chart provides a county-level four-week projection of expected COVID-19 cases.

+!!! note

+    This county-level four-week projection of expected COVID-19 cases is used to generate the hospital-level four-week projection of expected ICU and non-ICU hospital-level admissions and occupancy for COVID-19 patients.
+To learn more, see []()

 <figure>
   <img src="../assets/charts/covid_19_forecast.png" width="500" alt="Four-week projection on local county COVID-19 cases"/>
 </figure>

 ## Occupancy and admissions, non-ICU

+This chart provides a hospital-level four-week projection of expected occupancy and admissions for non-ICU COVID-19 patients.
+We can observe the hospital-level past 8-weeks occupancy and admissions rate to the left of the vertical dash line.
+And to the right of the dashed line, we can observe the hospital-level four-week projection.

 <figure>
   <img src="../assets/charts/occupancy_and_admissions_non_icu.png" width="600" alt="Occupancy and admissions, non-ICU"/>